BC Government Jobs

 • Employees who have reached the end of their employment term can apply for internal opportunities.

-• You must be eligible for transfer or demotion within the terms of Article 12.1(e) of the BCGEU Master Agreement to be considered (two-year obligation at your current geographic location).
+• To be considered, you must be eligible for transfer or demotion within the terms of Article 12.1(e) of the BCGEU Master Agreement (two-year obligation at your current geographic location).

-• You must adhere to any geographical or other limitations and regulations that may be applicable.
+• You must adhere to any applicable geographical or other limitations and regulations.

 • Current auxiliary workers who have worked for more than 30 days (210 hours) are considered in-service candidates and are eligible to apply for internal jobs within the company.
 All auxiliary workers must also satisfy any qualifying criteria that may be in place.